-Romantic things to do in Montreal
+Romantic Things to Do in Montreal

-9. Of course, you can eat at a romantic restaurant
+13. Of course, you can eat at a romantic restaurant

 Tell your date they’re the best by taking them to Le Mousso, which was voted Best Restaurant by Les Lauriers, a gala for acknowledging the best of Quebec’s culinary world.
 The restaurant just moved locations (next door from the previous one) and modernized the decor but is known for its meticulously plated dishes that are as much art as they are food.
 Le Mousso’s tasting menu is the perfect way to celebrate something special, like an anniversary perhaps, and experience something extraordinary. facebook.com/Le-Mousso

-7. Have afternoon tea at the Queen Elisabeth Hotel
+9. Have afternoon tea at the Queen Elisabeth Hotel

 If you want your date to feel like a prince or princess, take them to high tea at the Queen Elizabeth Hotel’s restaurant, Rosélys. $37 will get you a stacked three-tier assortment of bite size sandwiches, scones and sweet treats, as well as a tea from their wide selection of the best quality teas grown around the world.
 With so much written about each, you’ll learn something just by reading the menu!
-Reservations are necessary, so make sure to plan ahead. fairmont.com/queen-elizabeth-montreal/dining/afternoon-tea
+Reservations are necessary, so make sure to plan ahead. fairmont.com

-5. Take the Mile-End Montreal Food Tour
+7. Take the Mile-End Montreal Food Tour

 The Mile-End Food Tour will take you on a walking tour of Canada’s most artistic district, you’ll learn about its history and culture, and you’re sure to see something beautiful along the way (the neighbourhood is nice too).
 The food tour is a great activity for an adventurous date with someone new, or for a couple looking to experience something different.
 You’ll have a chance to get lost in each other’s eyes, but not in the streets of Mile End.
 With delicious food around every corner, you’ll savour quality ingredients, talk about food and learn about each other’s preferences.
 Find out more and make a reservation at localfoodtours.com